fxprunayre/geocat/es/es-dashboards/geocatch-indicators.md

 a) SQL queries in db and manual analysis using tools like excel
 b) Index catalogue content in Elasticsearch and use Kibana to analyse the content

+Option a notes:
+* Can't be easily apply to all possible fields.
+List indicator first
+* Requires access to database
+* Can't be filtered dynamically, eg. test on all records, then not harvested, then canton X or Y, on public record only  ...
+Will need a query for each combination
+* Export as CSV

-Option b requires:
+Option b notes:
-* to index all fields needed to all indicator to be indexed properly
+* Can't be easily apply to all possible fields.
+List indicator first to index all fields needed to all indicator to be indexed properly
+* Could be used online and be used depending on needs and questions
+* Can be synch from the catalogue regularly (as far as information is part of the index)
+* Dynamic dashboards that can be managed by swisstopo team

 ## Example of SQL queries

-Note: Test made on a local old geocat.ch database (not INT or PROD data).
+Note: **Test made on a old local geocat.ch database** (not INT or PROD data).
 So numbers do not reflect actual situation.

 ```sql
 WITH ns AS (